 College has changed Peter in a way she can’t exactly place.
 Physically, he is built more to the demands of a collegiate lacrosse team, no longer as lean as the high school version of him.
 The responsibility of folding his own laundry and planning his own meals brings out a layer of maturity that has always been simmering beneath his boyish charm.
 Her mind wanders off to what Peter will look like at the end of year, at the end of next summer, and then at the end of college.
 She can easily picture parts of him at twenty-two and struggles with the rest; she supposes only time will tell.

 Lara Jean feels that she has changed too.
-She wouldn’t know how to describe it, although she thinks it has something to do with the way college feels a lot like cracking open a hardboiled egg.
-The parts that are still stuck when it sheds it shell are the parts that matter the most.
-Lara Jean thinks about what has stuck with her all this time: her family, her sisters, her love of baking and reading, her teal hatbox, and Peter.
+She wouldn’t know how to describe it, although Lara Jean can point to all the things that have been with her the entire time: her family, her sisters, her love of baking and reading, her teal hatbox, and Peter.

 They make good on the promise to take Kitty for a midnight movie.
 The drive-in has a special two-night weekend showing: one night for a non-stop John Hughes marathon and another night for contemporary films inspired by John Hughes.
 It is a little too cold in November for watching movies outdoors, but Peter turns up the heat in his car and Lara Jean makes sure to pack extra blankets.
 Kitty is swaddled up in her favorite pajamas and a fluffy blue blanket, happily munching on caramel-drizzled popcorn.
 It wouldn’t be a proper movie-watching experience without gourmet popcorn and some Lara Jean-approved snacks.